-- 2 Select the E-Mail & HTTP tab. - 3 Type the location of the e-mail server you want Avalanche to use in the E-Mail Server text box. - 4 Select the port Avalanche should use when contacting the e-mail server. - 5 Type the Username and Password in the text boxes. - 6 Type the address the e-mails will appear from in the From Email text box. - 7 Type the address a reply should be forwarded to if an alert e-mail is replied to in the Reply-to Email text box. - 8 Click Apply.
+- 2 Select the E-Mail & HTTP tab. - 3 Type the location of the e-mail server you want Avalanche to use in the E-Mail Server text box. - 4 Select the port Avalanche should use when contacting the e-mail server. - 5 Type the Username and Password in the text boxes. - 6 Type the address the e-mails will appear from in the From Email text box. - 7 Type the address a reply should be sent to if an alert e-mail is replied to in the Reply-to Email text box. - 8 Click Apply. - 9 Click OK to return to the Avalanche Console.